Full List of Local Government Areas in Abuja FCT

 Kuje Leadership

 Traditionally, Kuje is led by the Gomo of Kuje.
 The current Gomo of Kuje is His Royal Highness Alhaji Haruna T. Jibrin.
 Other districts in the area council also have their respective traditional heads.
-Gwargwada is ruled by HRH Alhaji Hussaini A. Mam who is the current Agabe of Gwargwada.
+Gwargwada is ruled by HRH Alhaji Hussaini A. Mam, who is the current Agabe of Gwargwada.
 Rubochi is ruled by HRH.
-Ibrahim M. Pada who is the current Sa’Rubochi.
+Ibrahim M. Pada, who is the current Sa’Rubochi.

 Kuje Wards